Continuing Care Assistant

 You will participate in two clinical placements (at different facilities) over a 6-week timeframe.
 Under the supervision of your instructor and working alongside experienced CCAs you’ll put your skills into practice with clients in long-term care facilities.
 It’s a great way to build your knowledge and confidence.

-Students will require the following to take the CCA Program:
+Students will require the following:

 • A laptop with webcam to complete exams.